-Supposed that you are a parent of a child who was recently removed by CPS from your home.
-What’s more, now CPS has gone to court and asked a judge for an order that allows them to keep conservatorship rights to your child for an indefinite basis.
-It is a powerless feeling to know that your child’s well being hangs in the balance of a CPS investigation.
+Suppose that you are a child's parent whose CPS was recently removed from your home.
+What's more, now CPS has gone to court and asked a judge for an order that allows them to keep conservatorship rights to your child for an indefinite basis.
+It is a powerless feeling to know that your child's well-being hangs in the balance of a CPS investigation.

-It is an even more powerless feeling to be a parent who is named in court documents when you are not even the subject of the CPS investigation.
-If you are what is known as a “non-offending parent” you could be named in the petition for the only reason that you are one of the child’s parents.
+It is an even more powerless feeling to be a parent named in court documents when you are not even the subject of the CPS investigation.
+If you are known as a "non-offending parent," you could be named in the petition for the only reason you are one of the child's parents.

 The benefits of involving yourself in a CPS case where you are a non-offending parent

-On the other hand, if you are living with the parent who was accused of neglect or abuse the situation is a little more complicated.
-Even if you did not participate in any abusive or neglectful activities it could still be argued that you are an abuser or neglector yourself due to your not having taken steps to prevent the abuse or neglect.
+On the other hand, if you live with a parent accused of neglect or abuse, the situation is a little more complicated.
+Even if you did not participate in any abusive or neglectful activities, it could still be argued that you are an abuser or neglect yourself due to your not taking steps to prevent the abuse or neglect.

-The risk grows if CPS attempts to have your spouse’s parental rights terminated.
-If that occurs yours could also be terminated even after you did nothing to directly abuse or neglect your child.
-For these reasons, it is advisable to become involved in the CPS case if CPS has not reached out to you directly.
-Make sure that CPS allows you to have a say in the process and to participate fully.
+The risk grows if CPS attempts to terminate your spouse's parental rights.
+If that occurs, yours could also be terminated even after you did nothing to abuse or neglect your child directly.
+It is advisable to become involved in the CPS case for these reasons if CPS has not reached out to you directly.
+Make sure that CPS allows you to have a say in the process and participate fully.

 Questions about your role as a non-offending parent in a CPS case

-If you are the non-offending parent in a CPS case then you have the right to be represented by an attorney in the case and to ask questions in hearings.
-If you have evidence to put forward that can substantiate an allegation or give credence to your own arguments that your child should reside with you rather than another person that can be offered as well.
+If you are the non-offending parent in a CPS case, you have the right to be represented by an attorney in the case and ask questions in hearings.
+If you have evidence to put forward that can substantiate an allegation or give credence to your arguments that your child should reside with you rather than another person, that can be offered as well.

-Finally, if you are the non-offending parent you may still have to go through a service plan or do other things in order to gain primary conservatorship of your child.
-Many of the same courses, therapy and counseling sessions and other requirements that people commonly think to apply only to the offending parent can also apply to you.
-For these reasons it is recommended that you hire an attorney as well to help you navigate the process of having your child placed into your home.
+Finally, if you are a non-offending parent, you may still have to go through a service plan or do other things to gain the primary conservatorship of your child.
+Many of the same courses, therapy and counseling sessions, and other requirements that people commonly think to apply only to the offending parent can also apply to you.
+For these reasons, it is recommended that you hire an attorney to help you navigate the process of having your child placed into your home.

 Going to court as a non-offending parent

-To make sure that your rights are advocated for, and so that you understand what is happening in your child’s life, it is important that you are a part of any court hearing that is scheduled in your child’s case.
+To make sure that your rights are advocated for and understand what is happening in your child's life, you must be a part of any court hearing scheduled in your child's case.

 This means that you will have to request time off work and make yourself available for an entire day if necessary.
-If you hire an attorney he or she can do the heavy lifting during the hearing itself but all decisions regarding where your case should go are to be made by you.
+If you hire an attorney, they can do the heavy lifting during the hearing itself, but all decisions regarding where your case should go are to be made by you.
 Your attorney is there for advice.

-If you are named as the parent with the right to determine the primary residence of your child you should no longer be responsible to pay child support.
-To make sure the necessary changes are done you would need to take the order that grants you this right to the Office of the Attorney General to have them update their records and remove your name as one who owes child support.
-Any past due amounts of child support would still be owed, but your future obligations would go away as a result of winning primary conservatorship rights to your child.
+If you are named as the parent with the right to determine your child's primary residence, you should no longer be responsible for paying child support.
+To make sure the necessary changes are done, you would need to take the order that grants you this right to the Office of the Attorney General to update their records and remove your name as one who owes child support.
+Any past due amounts of child support would still be owed, but your future obligations would go away due to winning primary conservatorship rights to your child.

 How to conduct yourself during a CPS investigation if you are a father to a child

-In situations where you are unaware that you have a child, not to mention a child who is involved in a CPS investigation, this sort of situation may catch you completely by surprise.
-The key thing to understand is that a court will need to determine that you are the legal father of a child in order for you to become involved in the case.
+In situations where you are unaware that you have a child, not to mention a child involved in a CPS investigation, this situation may catch you completely by surprise.
+The key thing to understand is that a court will need to determine that you are the child's legal father for you to become involved in the case.

 Being named as the legal father of a child makes it so that your relationship becomes recognized by the legal system.
-You will have rights and duties that you need to live up to in regard to the child including providing for him or her on a financial level.
-You will be able to make decisions in regard to certain areas of their life and can leave an inheritance to your child.
+You will have rights and duties that you need to live up to regarding the child, including providing for them financially.
+You will be able to make decisions regarding specific areas of their lives and leave an inheritance to your child.

 Are you the legal father to a child?

-Look to the child’s birth certificate to determine if you are legally the father of the child.
-If you were not married to the mother of your child at the time your child was born there is not a legal presumption that you are the father and you will not be put on the child’s birth certificate unless you or the mother establish legally that you are the father.
+Look to the child's birth certificate to determine if you are legally the child's father.
+If you were not married to the mother of your child at the time your child was born, there is not a legal presumption that you are the father, and you will not be put on the child's birth certificate unless you or the mother establish legally that you are the father.

-You can do so by signing an acknowledgment of paternity form and have that filed with the Bureau of Vital Statistics in Austin.
-You can have child support established through the Office of the Attorney General and can file a paternity petition asking to be named as the father to the child.
+You can do so by signing an acknowledgment of paternity form and having that filed with the Bureau of Vital Statistics in Austin.
+You can have child support established through the Office of the Attorney General and file a paternity petition asking to be named the father to the child.

-If you have not had a relationship to the child and are not the legal father of the child (at least as of yet), CPS may name you as the alleged father of your child.
+If you have not had a relationship with the child and are not the child's legal father (at least as of yet), CPS may name you as the alleged father of your child.
 The offending parent would have stated to investigators that you are the likely father to the child.
-CPS will then need to verify that you are the biological and legal father of the child involved in order to allow you to become a part of the case.
+CPS will then need to verify that you are the biological and legal father of the child involved to allow you to become a part of the case.

-The results of the DNA test are what really matters.
-If even after the DNA testing is complete you believe that you are not the father of the child then you need to contact an attorney to represent you moving forward.
-These tests are tough to dispute and you will need an attorney to put forth arguments that can substantiate your claim.
+The results of the DNA test are what matters.
+If you believe that you are not the father of the child, even after the DNA testing is complete, you need to contact an attorney to represent you moving forward.
+These tests are tough to dispute, and you will need an attorney to put forth arguments that can substantiate your claim.

-More information on the father’s role in a CPS case to be posted in tomorrow’s blog
+More information on the father's role in a CPS case is posted in tomorrow's blog.

 Any questions regarding CPS cases or family law matters, in general, can be answered by contacting the attorneys with the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with a licensed family law attorney six days a week here in our office.